MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 ## Shaper

-The Shaper device allows you to draw modulation envelopes by specifying nodes across a grid then defining how the modulation should change between the nodes.
+Like the envelope follower devices above, there is a [MIDI Shaper](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#shaper-midi) and an [Audio Shaper](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#shaper)device allows you to draw modulation envelopes by specifying nodes across a grid then defining how the modulation should change between the nodes.
 In the screenshot below the nodes are "Snap"ed to the a grid of four equal divisions.
 The "Rate" setting defines the length of each division compared to the clock, which can be set according to musical divisions, or in Hz time.

 <img src="./images/Shaper.png" width="100%" />

 ## MIDI Expression Control

 The Wavetable instrument in Ableton Live has a really useful Modulation Matrix where you can map incoming MIDI expression control attributes (Velocity, Modwheel, Pitchbend, etc.) to parameters of the synthesis engine.
-The Expression Control device extends that to ANY instrument or effect in Ableton Live.
+The [Expression Control ](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#expression-control)device extends that to ANY instrument or effect in Ableton Live.
 As with LFO modulation mapping, you click on the "Map" button and then click the parameter you wish to modulate.
 Note that the Expression Control device is a MIDI device so is used ***before*** instruments while other modulators like LFO are placed ***after*** the instrument.

 Expression Control allows you to see the minimum and maximum percentage of modulation, and the shape of onset / offset of that modulation - either linear or logarithmic (curved).
 It also allows you to specify the "Rise" and "Fall" rate of change to help smooth out the change and prevent sudden changes in parameter values.
 There's also a curve shaper in the top right of the device where you can tailor your own curves for the MIDI input, like compression etc.